 Millennials are Changing the Home Buying Industry

-Make a realistic plan involving your current expenses in relation to your income.
+Make a realistic plan involving your current expenses about your income.
 Figure out how much you can save a month, and plan out how many months it will take to afford a downpayment on a home in your budget.
-After that, stick to your budget, explore mortgage options, and research affordable homes.
+After that, stick to your budget, explore mortgage options, and affordable research homes.

 It may take longer than previous generations, and you might have to be more creative with your money, but if it’s your goal to own in NYC, there’s always a way to make it happen.